-Comprehensive care coordination solutions are rapidly becoming an important way for disparate clinicians across primary and secondary care providers to collaborate on shared patients and build meaningful care plans
+Comprehensive care coordination solutions are rapidly becoming an important way for disparate clinicians across multiple organisations to collaborate at a patient and panel level.

-What can a general-purpose care coordination solution for providers look like?
-The broad outlines of such a solution are emerging from many HIE or population health vendors.
-In fact, it seems like the HIE as a “product category” has always awaited a comprehensive care coordination solution to truly unlock the value of data exchange.
+What can and should a general-purpose care coordination solution for providers look like?
+The broad outlines of such a solution are emerging from many HIE vendors.
+In fact, it seems like the HIE as a “product category” has always awaited a comprehensive care coordination solution to truly unlock the value of cross-HCO data exchange.

 Care Planning Applications

-Care planning by providers is in its infancy and population health management (PHM) vendors are contributing in a variety of ways.
+Care planning by providers, rather than payers, is in its infancy and HIE vendors are contributing in a variety of ways.
 The key requirement for a care planning application is that it support multi-entity access.
 Most HIE vendors provide a single application that bears some resemblance to a project management or CRM application.
 The reality is that many clinicians are reachable only with messaging applications.

 Patient Portals are New Again

 Care plans require the active participation of patients.
 One consequence of the focus on care coordination is fresh attention to the problem of engaging patients in the care planning process.
 One year ago, HIE vendors backed away from their patient portals.
-Today, all HIE vendors are putting renewed focus on their patient engagement solution(s), which are, by and large, merely patient portals.
+Today, all HIE vendors are putting renewed focus on their patient engagement solution(s), which are, by and large, merely patient portals

-Population Health vendors are chasing the care coordination opportunity in earnest.
+HIE vendors are chasing the care coordination opportunity in earnest.
 This dramatic change in one year is being driven by provider’s awakening realisation of the demands of VBR.
 Provider organisations should be familiar with the general outlines of these solutions and begin asking both their EHR and HIE vendors to sketch out their solutions’ capabilities to support such care coordination processes.
 It is important to plan for the long term with a focus on general-purpose care coordination based on the requirement of your total provider community.
 Solutions need to support an organic, constantly changing care plan at the individual level as well as the ability to monitor progress of care activities at the panel level.